holycrap872/ucls-ml-ai/CourseMaterial/01_intro_to_data_sci/06_class_randomness/lesson_plan.md

 #### Day 2

-- Reflection
+- Review
-    - What is randomness
+    - What is randomness?
-    - Why is it hard
+    - Why is it hard?
 - Go over previous problem
     - Pick person and discuss
     - Edit code so don't use `num_even`/`num_odd` variables but instead use 2-element array